instill-ai/pipeline-backend/pkg/component/CONTRIBUTING.md

   - At this point, since there might be pipelines using the previous version, a new package MUST be created.
 E.g., `operator/json/v0` -> `operator/json/v1`.
-- Build and pre-release labels are discouraged, as components are shipped as part of **💧 Instill Pipeline** and they aren't likely to need such fine-grained version control.
+- Build and pre-release labels are discouraged, as components are shipped as part of **Instill Core Pipeline** and they aren't likely to need such fine-grained version control.

 It is recommended to start a component at `v0.1.0`.
 A major version 0 is